 Worship in the Orthodox Church is expressed in the Eucharist, the Mysteries, Special Services and Blessings and the Daily Office.
 The Eucharist is the most important worship experience of Orthodoxy.
 Eucharist means thanksgiving and is known in the Orthodox Church as the Divine Liturgy.

 The patrons of our community are the 318 Holy God-bearing Fathers of Nicaea, the First Ecumenical Council along with the Holy Forerunner and Baptist John and the Holy Princess and Abbess Milburga of Wenlock.
-We celebrate the feast of the community on the feast of the Holy Fathers; the seventh Sunday after the Feast of Holy Pascha.
+We celebrate the feast of the community on the feast of the Holy Fathers; the sixth Sunday after the Feast of Holy Pascha.

 Here in Shropshire – an early melting pot of Christian British (Welsh) and English cultures – we have a multitude of missionaries, martyrs and monastics who served Christ in their time and continue to pray for and inspire us today.
 Their holy wells are spread across the hills and valleys and their faith proclaimed in our Orthodox churches.